YutingLi0606/Idempotent-Continual-Learning/README.md

 |  |  | ER+ID | 21.62&nbsp;±&nbsp;1.67 | 74.56&nbsp;±&nbsp;0.55 | 43.25&nbsp;±&nbsp;1.26 | [pth](https://github.com/YutingLi0606/Idempotent-Continual-Learning/tree/main/experiments/seq-tinyimg/buffer_4000/erid_seed_0.pth) |

 The results below were obtained using an Ascend 910B.

-To reproduce the experiments on **Ascend NPUs**, navigate to the `ASCEND` directory and run the corresponding shell scripts.
+To reproduce the experiments on **Ascend NPUs**, go to the `ASCEND` folder and run the corresponding shell scripts.

 Before training, please ensure that the NPU-related dependencies are properly configured and that the Ascend environment is initialized with: